sofia-scz/quickemcee/README.md

 # quickemcee
 A Python library to quickly set up MCMC scripts based on the `emcee` package.
 Includes functions and classes to quickly set up `emcee` objects, run MCMC, and analyze the results with minumum effort from the end user.

+# Github pages

+Visit quickemcee's Github pages on https://sofia-scz.github.io/quickemcee/.
+There you can find documentation, worked examples, and other information.

 # Installation

 ```